Does CAVA Group (CAVA) Pay a Dividend? (2026)

 Does CAVA Group (CAVA) pay a dividend?

-CAVA Group (CAVA) currently returns little or nothing as a dividend.
+No. There is no dividend on CAVA in our data and the yield is 0%.
 Reading a high-growth restaurant stock means looking past the headline P/E. Investors focus on average unit volumes (annual sales per restaurant), the pace of net new openings, same-restaurant sales growth, and restaurant-level margin, because those metrics show whether the expansion model is working.
 CAVA's P/E is high because the market is paying for many years of future growth, not current profits: when a company is reinvesting heavily and earnings are still small relative to its size, the multiple on today's earnings looks extreme.
 The trade-off is that the stock must keep delivering rapid growth to justify the price, which makes it more volatile than a mature, slower-growing restaurant chain.

 The bottom line on the CAVA dividend

-CAVA Group (CAVA) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+CAVA Group (CAVA) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the CAVA guide.
 Walnut can show how CAVA fits your real portfolio.
 It is not an investment adviser.

 FAQ